phreid/MyPack/README.md

     - As a user, I want to be able to choose to save my data to a file (**IMPLEMENTED**)
     - As a user, I want to be have the option to load a saved file (**IMPLEMENTED**)
     - As a user, I want to see a graph of each pack's total weight by category (**IMPLEMENTED**)

+## Phase 4
+### Task 2
+I chose to include a type hierarchy.
+The classes are: AbstractEntry, PackList, PackItem, and Pack.
+PackList and PackItem both override the abstract methods getTotalWeight, getBaseWeight, and getCost from AbstractEntry.
+Pack extends PackList and has the same functionality, but inserts a default child entry in its constructor.